- Which Book Should I Read?

 Academic Credentials: Master of Science (M.S.) in guidance and counseling, with a specialization in agency counseling, from the University of Nebraska.
 Associate of applied science in human services – chemical dependency counseling (with honors), from Metropolitan Community College.

 National Certifications: National Certified Counselor (NCC) [active for 20+ years, now expired]; Certified Clinical Mental Health Counselor (CCMHC) [active for 20+ years, now expired]; Family Certification in REBT; Primary Certification in REBT; and Advanced Certification in REBT.

 State Licensure: Licensed Professional Counselor (LPC) in Oregon [lapsed mid-2018]; previously Licensed Independent Mental Health Practitioner (LIMHP) in Nebraska; previously Licensed Mental Health Counselor (LMHC) in Iowa.

 Community Service: One of the original founders of the Francis House, Siena House, and Stephen Center homeless facilities still in operation in Nebraska.
-A supporter of the following charities: Oxfam America, Amnesty International USA, Habitat for Humanity, and Green Peace.
-Also developed a community free yoga program from one class and thirty-two members to over 4,600 members and more than a dozen free yoga classes.
+Also developed a community free-yoga program from one class and thirty-two members to over 4,600 members and more than a dozen free yoga classes.
+Link for FitzMaurice’s yoga class format.

 Photo: The photo of Mr. FitzMaurice shown on this website and elsewhere is outdated, because it is from a younger age.
 It continues to be used because Mr. FitzMaurice is known by that photo.
 The hairstyle and glasses are the same, but the hair is whiter, there are more wrinkles, and there are other signs of aging.